-In this case, the exploding rental scene has businesses scrambling to accommodate tenants with more inventive and fashion forward (but temporary) decorating and furnishing options than ever before.
-To complement these new inventions, the imaginations and creativity displayed on home blogs or Pinterest are a force to be reckoned with come time to dominate an ugly wall of paneling.
+But here’s the silver lining around decorating rental housing: The exploding rental scene has businesses scrambling to accommodate tenants with more inventive and fashion-forward but temporary decorating and furnishing options than ever before.
+For inspiration, check out the imaginative ideas and creativity on home-style blogs or Pinterest, especially those created by military spouses.
+They’re a force to be reckoned with when it comes time to dominate an ugly wall of paneling.

 Prepare for Rental Updates

-First, the adult portion of preparing to decorate a rental—you must be familiar with your military housing agreement regarding alterations to the house, and understand what is required of you to receive your deposit in full.
+First, the legal portion of preparing to decorate a rental—you must familiarize yourself with your military housing agreement regarding alterations to the house and understand what is required of you to receive your deposit in full.

-The same is true of a traditional landlord.
+The same is true for a traditional landlord.
 Don’t try to hide any changes, even if they are improvements.
-Be prepared to pay for any decorating upgrades out of your own pocket, but refer to MilitaryByOwner’s blog 3 Ways to Convince Your Landlord to Let You Upgrade for tips on how to work with the homeowner to get some improvements made.
+Be prepared to pay for any decorating upgrades out of your pocket, but refer to MilitaryByOwner’s blog 3 Ways to Convince Your Landlord to Let You Upgrade for tips on working with the homeowner to get some improvements made.

-Tension Rods.
-These handy tools have so many uses and they’re cost effective, so buy multiple sizes and styles.
-When it’s time to PCS, pack them because they’re transferable and lightweight.
+These handy tools have so many uses, and they’re cost-effective, so buy multiple sizes and styles.
+Then, when it’s time to PCS, don’t hesitate to pack them because they’re transferable and lightweight.

 - Without using a drill, hang curtains inside window frames.

-- Add a curtain of fabric across an awkward space like closets-turned-home-office or to disguise storage space under cabinet.
+- Add a fabric curtain across an awkward space like a closet-turned-home-office or disguise storage space under a cabinet.

 - A strong rod across a window will hold small potted plants with hooks.